 - Will users click on my website and find what they are looking for?

-Let’s start with the Title.
 To comply with Google’s guidelines, it’s best to keep your title around 60 characters.
 This is considered to be the optimal length and any additional text won't be displayed fully in the search results.

 The word “learn,” in your title denotes an educational experience is awaiting.
 The word “get,” lets the user know that some kind of service will be available on the page or instructions on how to achieve a goal.

 Avoid stuffing the description with keywords because this can be interpreted as spam.
-Instead, try to include a cool call to action that will motivate users to click on your website.
+Instead, try to include a cool call to action (CTA) that will motivate users to click on your website.